-Losing your temper is never as rewarding a strategy as it appears before letting something rip that you simply can’t take back.
-It’s the kind of bell you can’t un-ring, and the repercussions are – typically – more severe than the problem that got you ticked off in the first place.
+Losing your temper is never as rewarding a strategy as we think it’ll be before letting something rip that you can’t take back.
+It’s like a bell you can’t un-ring, and the repercussions are typically more severe than the problem that ticked you off in the first place.
 But it’s so easy to fly off the handle!
-Kids, spouse, customer service, colleagues at work – the list of situations and people with the power to set us off is endless.
+Kids, spouse, customer service, colleagues at work—the list of situations and people with the power to set us off is endless.
 Do you know how to control your temper?
-There’s got to be something guys can do to reign themselves in when going over the edge appears inevitable.

 1. Keep proper perspective.Anger typically comes from a very narrow place; expanding your view usually dilutes the intensity.